goto40/self-dsl/docs/motivation.md

 __Model driven software development (MDSD)__ allows
-introducing a supplementary layer of abstraction above the code: This additional complexity can be employed to replace traditional model traditional model based design approaches, and thus represents a significant design element of a software architecture.
+introducing a supplementary layer of abstraction above the code: This additional complexity can be employed to complement, and in some cases replace traditional model based design approaches, and thus represents a significant design element of a software architecture.
 Such model driven approaches often also refer to __domain specific languages (DSL)__.
 These languages make the design easy to communicate (defined language at design level) and at the same time the design itself constitutes of actual